-A current theory suggests food allergies in children and babies initially develop through skin contact.
-According to Allergy UK, research shows that a breakdown of the skin barrier can lead to exposure of allergens via the skin, and that this may result in sensitisation and development of allergy.
+Current theory suggests food allergies in children and babies initially develop through skin contact.
+According to Allergy UK, research shows that a breakdown of the skin barrier can lead to exposure of allergens via the skin and that this may result in sensitisation and development of allergy.
 This is particularly important when choosing products for children who have eczema, so products containing common allergens such as dairy should be ruled out.

-Unfortunately there isn't a magic list of ingredients that can be avoided to guarantee a product is non-allergenic.
-Allergens are a sliding scale from rare to common, with things like the fragrance allergens highlighted by EU regulations being amongst the most common.
-Avoiding these may make an allergic reaction less likely, what it won't do is rule it out.
+Though food allergies are triggered by proteins, contact allergies are triggered by haptens, small molecules which bind to proteins to trigger an immune response.
+Though haptens are fairly abundant, there are many other factors which need to exist in order for them to become allergenic.
+Additionally, there are pre-haptens and pro-haptens which will create or facilitate hapten creation under specific conditions such as oxidization.
+Because of this, there isn't a magic list of ingredients that can be avoided to guarantee a product is non-allergenic.
+Potential allergens are a sliding scale from rare to common, with things like the fragrance allergens highlighted by EU regulations being amongst the most common.
+Avoiding these may make a reaction less likely, what it won't do is rule it out.

-In our formulas we select ingredients and oils with the lowest history of allergic reaction based on current data, and reduce the exposure to plant pollen and proteins generally.
-We can't guarantee that no one will have an allergic reaction, what we can do is go beyond avoiding the most common allergens to pick up a wider range of the spectrum, giving those of you with allergies better choices for your skin.
+In our formulas, we select ingredients and oils with the lowest history of allergic reaction based on current data and reduce the exposure to those things we think may be more likely to sensitize.
+We can't guarantee that no one will have a reaction, what we can do is go beyond avoiding the most common allergens to pick up a wider range of the spectrum, giving those of you with allergies better choices for your skin.